 Also, this is the only time John uses the figure of “two olive trees.”
 The only parallel is in the prophecies of Zechariah where he “looked, and behold a candlestick all of gold, with a bowl upon the top of it, and his seven lamps thereon, and seven pipes to the seven lamps, which are upon the top thereof: And two olive trees by it, one upon the right side of the bowl, and the other upon the left side thereof.”
 Even though the New Testament did not exist in Zechariah’s time, he was told “This is the word of the LORD unto Zerubbabel, saying, Not by might, nor by power, but by my spirit, saith the LORD of hosts” and adding “These are the two anointed ones, that stand by the Lord of the whole earth.”
-(Zechariah 4:2, 3, 6, 14)
+(Zechariah 4:2, 3, 6, 14, underlining supplied)

-Since the “two witness” represent the Old and New Testaments, the “two olive” trees, which furnish fuel for the “two candlesticks,” must be figurative representations of the source of the Holy Spirit which enabled “Zerubbabel” to carry out his assigned mission.
+Since the “two witnesses” represent the Old and New Testaments, the “two olive” trees, which furnish fuel for the “two candlesticks,” must be figurative representations of the source of the Holy Spirit which enabled “Zerubbabel” to carry out his assigned mission.
 The olive oil from the two “trees” was represented in the ancient, wilderness sanctuary as “pure olive oil beaten for light, to cause the lamp to burn always” (Exodus 27:20).
 It typifies the “power” given the “two witnesses” enabling them to “prophesy” for “a thousand two hundred and threescore days” in spite of being “clothed in sackcloth.”

+Even though John says nothing more about the “two olive trees,” he was told “the seven candlesticks which thou sawest are the seven churches.”
+(Revelation 1:20).
+Applying that figure to the “two candlesticks,” requires us to select only two of the seven churches of chapters 2 and 3.
 Note that, of all seven churches, only two receive no rebuke from the Lord.
-Smyrna, in spite of its material “poverty,” was told: “thou art rich.”
-(Revelation 2:9) and Philadelphia who was commended because: “thou hast a little strength, and hast kept my word . . . hast not denied my name” (Revelation 3:8).
+Smyrna, in spite of its material “poverty,” was told: “thou art rich” (Revelation 2:9) and Philadelphia was commended because: “thou hast a little strength, and hast kept my word . . . hast not denied my name” (Revelation 3:8).

-But, “the synagogue of Satan,” afflicted both Smyrna and Philadelphia (Revelation 2:9; 3:9).
+But “the synagogue of Satan,” afflicted both Smyrna and Philadelphia (Revelation 2:9; 3:9).
 Smyrna had to endure their “blasphemy,” while Philadelphia was promised Satan’s “synagogue” would, at last, “come and worship before [their] feet,” confessing that Jesus “loved” them (Revelation 3:9).

 Verse 5: And if any man will hurt them, fire proceedeth out of their mouth, and devoureth their enemies: and if any man will hurt them, he must in this manner be killed.

 How can the written words of the Bible be “hurt?”
 Obviously, by false witnessing, false testimony, false prophesying, ridiculing or contradicting them.
-Mrs. White says it better.
+White says it better.
 After quoting verse 5, she writes: “Men cannot with impunity trample upon the Word of God.
-The meaning of this fearful denunciation is set forth in the closing chapter of the Revelation: ‘I testify unto every man that heareth the words of the prophecy of this book, If any man shall add unto these things, God shall add unto him the plagues that are written in this book.
-And if any man shall take away from the words of the book of this prophecy, God shall take away his part out of the book of life, and out of the holy city, and from the things which are written in this book.
-[REV 22:18, 19.]”
+The meaning of this fearful denunciation is set forth in the closing chapter of the Revelation: ‘I testify unto every man that heareth the words of the prophecy of this book, If any man shall add unto these things, God shall add unto him the plagues that are written in this book: And if any man shall take away from the words of the book of this prophecy, God shall take away his part out of the book of life, and out of the holy city, and from the things which are written in this book.
+(Rev. 22:18, 19.)”